satyam2301/internshala_ta_assignment/Readme.md

 ```

 ### Problem statement 2 :
-#### Write a simple express.js route that takes in a parameter from the url and return it as a response.
+#### Write a simple express.js route that takes in a parameter from the URL and returns it as a response.

 ### Solution :
-#### You can move to folder solution_2 and follow below steps to see the solution.
+#### You can move to folder solution_2 and follow the below steps to see the solution.

-- move to solution_2 folder using command :
+- move to the solution_2 folder using the command :
 ```
 cd solution_2
 ```